vitabaks/docs/docs/management/upgrades.md

         10.142.0.43:
 ```

-#### 2. Upgrade the target cluster:
+#### 2. Upgrade the target cluster

-Upgrade the target cluster and converting a physical replica into a logical replica.
+Upgrade the target cluster and convert a physical replica into a logical replica.

 ```bash
 docker run --rm -it \